Applying for credit for prior learning

 If you studied at a university other than Monash, and are seeking a credit assessment, you must provide all of the following documents relating to your previous course:

-- an academic transcript (original or certified copy)
+- an academic record/transcript

 - an explanation of what the results mean (usually found on the back of the transcript)